Travel is a series of exceptional moments so what are you waiting for!

 Visit El Barranco during the afternoon then return to the boat for dinner.

 After an early breakfast we will disembark at North Seymour Island en route to Baltra Airport.
 Here we will see frigate birds, the clownish blue-footed booby, and of course the ubiquitous sea lions.
-Transfer to airport for return flight to Guayaquil.
+Transfer to airport for flight to Guayaquil.
 (B)

-Transfer to Airport and flight back to USA.
+Transfer to Airport and flight back to US.
 (B)

 The itineraries and program are subject to change without prior notice, due mainly to adjustments in the policies and regulations of the Galapagos National Park, weather conditions, seasonal changes and safety reasons.

 * Itinerary subject to change

 The Hotel Oro Verde in Guayaquil, Ecuador is part of the Oro Verde Hotels group.
 Each of our 4 properties in Ecuador, Oro Verde Hotel in Cuenca, Oro Verde Hotel in Machala, and Oro Verde Hotel in Manta — stands out from the competition thanks to a superb location, commitment to traditional European-style service, a superior range of elegant services and amenities available, and our sensitivity to the local lifestyle and tradition.
 But above all, it’s our dedication to discreet and thoughtful service that sets us apart.

 The Nemo II – is a large trans-oceanic, alumarine, 72-foot, multihull yacht; a wonderfully stable cruising vessel.
 The ingeniously designed salon, the vast cockpit and the unique exterior surface make this beautiful catamaran an exceptional cruising boat.
 Be amazed by the stability and service on board the S/C Nemo II.
 Ideal for families or groups of friends.
 This large fully air conditioned catamaran (designed by Lagenvin) was specially built to take up to 12 passengers accommodated in 6 double cabins, each with private bathroom.
 The ingeniously designed salon, vast cockpit and unique exterior surface make this beautiful catamaran an exceptional choice for your Galapagos cruise.

 The Galapagos Islands are one of the few places left in our world that remain relatively untouched by man's exploration.